-At Muse Plastic Surgery, Dr. Jones focuses not on changing the core aesthetic components of his patients, but rather on using cosmetic enhancement procedures to help them become the absolute best that they can be.
-Dr. Jones stays up-to-date with the latest developments and technological advances in the field of cosmetic surgery, and utilizes these cutting edge techniques to ensure naturally beautiful results and the safest possible procedures for his patients.
+At Muse Plastic Surgery, Dr. Jones and Dr. Lovell focus not on changing the core aesthetic components of their patients, but rather on using cosmetic enhancement procedures to help them become the absolute best that they can be.
+Our plastic surgeons stay up to date with the latest developments and technological advances in the field of cosmetic surgery, and utilize these cutting edge techniques to ensure naturally beautiful results and the safest possible procedures for their patients.

-Dr. Jones believes in the importance of having well-informed patients, and will take the time to explain all of your scar revision options and procedural details so that you feel completely comfortable about your surgery.
+Dr. Jones and Dr. Lovell believe in the importance of having well-informed patients, and will take the time to explain all of your scar revision options and procedural details so that you feel completely comfortable about your surgery.
 If you would like additional information about having your scar revision performed at Muse Plastic Surgery, please do not hesitate to contact our office today.
-We look forward to speaking with you, and to scheduling your initial consultation with Dr. Jones.
+We look forward to speaking with you, and to scheduling your initial consultation with Dr. Jones or Dr. Lovell.